What Size Chart is This Most Similar To?

 NOTES ON THE SIZING

-If you are torn between 2 sizes, it’s probably safe to order the smaller size (unless you want a looser fit – see fit notes).
+If you are torn between 2 sizes, it’s probably safe to order the smaller size (unless you want a looser fit – see “Notes on the Fit”).

 If you know that you historically have a hard time with a certain fit or area of a garment, please contact me and we can talk it through/I can give you more measurements.